joshnuss/svelte-stripe/src/routes/index.md

 }
 ```

-In development mode, you can route webhook events to you dev machine using [Stripe's CLI](https://stripe.com/docs/stripe-cli).
+In development mode, webhooks can be routed to your dev machine using [Stripe's CLI](https://stripe.com/docs/stripe-cli).
+Example:

 ```bash
 stripe listen --forward-to localhost:3000/stripe/webhooks